knasher/rfcs/atproto/001-private-content.md

 ## Conclusion

-This proposal provides a privacy mechanism for ATProto that leverages existing OAuth infrastructure while maintaining the protocol's decentralized architecture.
+This proposal provides a privacy mechanism for ATProto that leverages existing OAuth infrastructure while maintaining the protocol's decentralised architecture.
 By using metadata notifications and direct fetching, users gain content privacy without sacrificing the benefits of federation.

 ## Feedback and Discussion